 Though Cardio Exercise Risks Are Few, They Are Significant

 So what happens if you do aerobic exercise and nothing else?
-There are a couple of ill effects.
+There are a couple ill effects.
 Let’s explore them.
 First, aerobics does not build muscle tissue.
-Aerobics burns calories but does nothing to restore the muscle that we are losing all over the body after about age 30.
-Muscle is critical to balance and the prevention of falls which are the leading cause of injury-related death among the elderly.
+Aerobics burns calories but does nothing to restore the muscle that we lose all over the body after about age 30.
+Muscle is critical to balance and the prevention of falls which are the leading cause of injury-related death among seniors.
 Muscle is also essential for protecting our joints from injury.
-Thus doing only cardio exercise can give us a false sense of health!
+Thus doing only cardio exercise can give us a false sense of health.

-This is not to say aerobics is less important than the other 2 essential exercises.
+This is not to say aerobics is less important than the other two.
 Aerobics strengthens your heart and improves your stamina like no other exercise.

 Oh, and one more thing.
-Pilates is one of the few exercise methods that includes all three of the different kinds of exercise the body needs – stretching, strength training, and cardio.
-You get both stretching and strength training from the very first Pilates exercise you learn.
+Pilates is one of the few methods that includes all three kinds of exercise that the body needs – stretching, strength training, and cardio.
+You get both stretching and strength training from the every Pilates exercise.
 Cardio is added later when you reach the intermediate and advanced levels and remove pauses between each exercise.
-Thus with Pilates you can avoid both cardio issues reviewed here.
+Thus, with Pilates you avoid both cardio problems mentioned here.